Traditional smokers make it difficult to control temperatures. Using these, you run the risk of undercooked meat that can make you sick.

 And the Best Vertical Pellet Smoker is ...

-All of the smokers on this list are good, but the Masterbuilt MES Electric Smoker gets our vote for the best vertical smoker you can buy right now.
-It has everything you could want, including digital control for consistent cooking.
+All of the smokers on this list are good, but the Pit Boss Grills Smoker gets our vote for the best vertical smoker you can buy right now.
+We are particularly impressed with its digital control panel that makes each grilling session more enjoyable.